markski1/ez-steam-api.php/README.md

 ## TODO

-- Support for requesting Steam App information
+- Better methods and organization for SteamApp data
 - Want more?
 Let me know